 Buses in Zagreb

-The Zagreb bus network is more widespread, with 133 day lines and 4 night ones.
-You will notice that the Zagreb center (Upper and Lower town) isn’t covered by bus service.
+The Zagreb bus network is therefore more widespread, with 133 day lines and 4 night ones.
+As an interesting tidbit, you will notice that the Zagreb center (Upper and Lower town) isn’t covered by bus service.
+You can read more fun facts about Croatia here.

-There are several important bus terminals around Zagreb, if you are planning to visit some sights near the city:
+There are several important bus terminals around Zagreb, if you are planning to visit some sights near the city (I’m marking them on Google Maps below):

 - From the terminal at Britanski Trg (British square), take bus line N° 102 to Mihaljevac and from there bus line N° 140 to Sljeme Ski Center.